All best sellers

 Active filters

-Metallic paint for Modelling
+Metallic paints for Modelling

 When using them, it is important to shake the can well before use to ensure that the metal pigments are thoroughly mixed with the paint.
 The use of mixing balls is very helpful in performing this function.
-You can also mix them with other transparent acrylic inks to create custom metal shades, especially if you start with a white metal colour such as Mystic White.
+You can also mix them with other transparent acrylic inks to create custom metal shades, especially if you start with a white metal color such as Mystic White.

 Overall, metal acrylics for modeling and wargames are a versatile and easy-to-use option for adding a metal finish to models and wargame miniatures.

-What are metallic paints?
+What are metallic acrylic paints?

-They are a type of paint that can be made with acrylic, alcohol, and enamel mediums, and can contain different metal pigments, which give it a shiny and reflective finish.
+They are a type that can be made with acrylic, alcohol, and enamel mediums, and can contain different metal pigments, which give it a shiny and reflective finish.
 These pigments can be made of various materials, such as aluminum, bronze, copper, and other metals.
 Pearlescent pigments of natural or even synthetic origin are also available but offer less coverage.

 They are often used to give a decorative touch to model surfaces, dioramas, wargame miniatures, RC vehicles, or even nativity scenes.
 They can also be used for various art, craft, and craft projects.